Gol Linhas Aereas Inteligentes S A : Remote Voting Bulletin for the Extraordinary General Meeting to be held on April 30, 2024

 To the Company: must send a physical copy of the initialed and signed Voting Ballot, with duly authenticated signature (notarized by apostille if signed abroad); proof issued by the depositary dated up to three (3) business days from the date of sending the Voting Ballot (exempt if the shareholder is included in the list provided by the depositary); and certified copy of the following identification documents:

 The Company will not require sworn translations of documents originally drafted in Portuguese, English or Spanish.
-The Shareholder must submit the Voting Ballot and the documentation referred to above at the Company within seven (7) days from the Extraordinary General Meeting.
+The Shareholder must submit the Voting Ballot and the documentation referred to above at the Company within seven (7) days from the Extraordinary General Meeting, i.e. until April 23rd, 2024 (including).
 The Shareholder may send scanned copies of the documents to the e-mails indicated below (originals must be sent within three (3) consecutive days prior to the date of the Extraordinary General Meeting).
 The Voting Ballots received after the above dates will be disregarded.
 The Company will notify the Shareholder of the receipt and acceptance of the Voting Ballot.
 If the Voting Ballot is not fully completed or accompanied by the necessary documents, it will be disregarded and the Company will notify the sender.

 For custodians/bookkeepers: the shareholder who chooses to exercise their right to vote remotely through service providers must transmit their voting instructions to their respective custodian agents, observing the rules determined by them.
 To do so, shareholders should contact their custodian agents and verify the procedures established by them for issuing voting instructions by Voting Ballot, as well as the documents and information required by them for this purpose.